hashicorp/terraform-website/content/source/docs/enterprise/sentinel/import/tfplan.html.md

 ### Root Namespace Aliases

-The root-level `data`, and `resources` keys both alias to their corresponding namespaces within the module namespace, loaded for the root module.
-They are essentially the equivalent of running `module([]).KEY`.
+The root-level `data` and `resources` keys both alias to their corresponding namespaces within the module namespace, loaded for the root module.
+They are the equivalent of running `module([]).KEY`.

 ### Value: `path`